greentfrapp/cond-shift-neurons/README.md

 The *shifted* output for `x = -3` intersects with the final result (in red) at `x = -3` (leftmost vertical line), since the prediction for `x = -3` is generated using that *shift*.

 Likewise for `x = 0` and `x = 3`, as well as every test sample that was used to generate the final result.
 This also means that rather than being a single function, the final result in red is a combination of different *shifts* applied to the regression network.
 Hence the *somewhat discontinuous* descriptor used earlier.
 With this realization, it is also pretty cool that the combination of all these *shifts* actually generate a decent-looking output.

-During metatraining, we train three main things:

-- The initialization of the main network
-- The Key Function which is parameterized as a neural network
-- The Value Function which is parameterized as a neural network

 ## Interesting Notes and Relations